How to Manage Customer Feedback in 5 Steps

 4. Feedback based on triggering events

-We often receive feedback forms to our email, not necessarily even remembering who the sender is.
+We often receive customer feedback forms to our email, not necessarily even remembering who the sender is.

 At least I can say that I don’t feel very motivated to answer one of those questions.